Bodily Injury Liability Insurance: What You Need To Know

 Prior to July 2, 2020, the legally required minimum limits for this insurance were $20,000 and $40,000.
 (MCL 500.3101(1); 500.3131(2); 500.3009(1)(a) and (b))

 Importantly, the law provides that a driver “may choose to purchase lower limits” of $50,000 and $100,000.
-(MCL 500.3009(5)) To choose the lower bodily injury liability coverage, you must sign a specific form that has been approved by the Michigan Insurance Commissioner – a sample of which can be found here.
+(MCL 500.3009(5)).
+In Michigan, to choose the lower bodily injury liability coverage, you must sign a specific form that has been approved by the Michigan Insurance Commissioner – a sample of which can be found here.

 Among other things, the form must “[s]tate, in a conspicuous manner, the risks of choosing liability limits lower than” the $250,000/$500,000 limits and you must acknowledge on the form that you understand “the risks of choosing the lower liability limits.”
 (MCL 500.3009(7)(a) and (c))